King Lear:

 A fundamental aim of Tradition, therefore, is to enable us to discern the Real from the unreal, to perceive Transcendent Being as our immanent and sustaining Presence, to view creation as a ‘sacred web’ of kinship, so that we may live according to the bond of our integrating nature, harmoniously, with intrinsic morality and beauty.
 This requires each of us to concentrate on the Real, and to be conscious of the Sacred while living within the sanctum of the Divine Will.

 The consequences of spiritual blindness and hubris can be tragic, both for the transgressor and for those who suffer its consequences.
-As the Bible states in Matthew 18:7, “Woe unto the world because of offences! for it must needs be that offences come; but woe to that man by whom the offence cometh!”
+As the Bible states in Matthew 18:7, “Woe unto the world because of offences! for it must needs be that offences come; but woe to that man by whom the offence cometh!

 The need to be reminded of our intrinsic humane nature through our conscience is one of the spiritual lessons in Shakespeare’s King Lear.
 The characters of Cordelia, representing Lear’s spiritual core, and the Fool, representing his conscience, are key to this understanding.

 At the end of the play, when the King bears in his arms the lifeless body of his murdered daughter, Cordelia, he states “And my poor fool is hanged”.
 Shakespearean scholars have long debated whether he is referring to Cordelia in a paternally affectionate way or to another pivotal character in the play, the King’s jester or Fool, or to both — an ambiguity Shakespeare may well have intended.
 The actor who played the part of Cordelia would, in some productions, also play the role of the Fool.
-But beyond the economy of production for a traveling troupe of actors in the seventeenth century, there may well have been a greater significance intended in the conflation for Cordelia and the Fool.
+But beyond the economy of production for a traveling troupe of actors in the seventeenth century, there may well have been a greater significance intended in the conflation of Cordelia and the Fool.
 In different ways, they fulfilled complementary functions: to awaken the conscience of the King to his full humanity as the Universal Man, the Norm of Nature, the microcosmic archetype of the Imago Dei, in short, to relume his Heart.

 Through the events of the play, Lear experiences a cathartic Fall and becomes, in the words of his loyal servant, Gloucester, a “ruin’d piece of nature”, a deviation from his regal and primordial archetype.
 His own diminished state, in which he is reduced to a powerless figurehead of authority and a vestige of his spiritual stature, reflects a world also falling into ruin, which, like his own, is “wearing out“, and Gloucester’s lines evoke the inevitability of the Kali Yuga as a complement of the Fall,